 Scientific Name: Asimina triloba – The genus name is of French-Native American origin and probably derives from rassimina, the name given the Pawpaw by the indigenous Illiniwek (also known as Illini) of the eponymous Illinois region.
 Here rassi meant equally divided longitudinally (bilateral symmetry) and mina meant with seeds – both referring to the fruit.
 The species name is to describe the three (tri) lobes (loba) of the flower.

 Potpourri: The Pawpaw is a North American original, the quintessential native plant.
 It is diminutive; an understory tree that occupies the netherworld under the forest canopy, its characteristic large, ovate leaves extended to gather the reduced light that there prevails.
-What it lacks in stature, it compensates in the singular quality of its namesake fruits; the custard apple is woodland ambrosia of unexpected taste and texture.
+What it lacks in stature, it compensates in the singular quality of its namesake green and eventually yellow fruit; the custard apple is woodland ambrosia of unexpected taste and texture.
 It is accordingly entwined with the historical cultures of the wooded lowlands of the Native Americans and their colonial successors.

 Pawpaw’s have the largest fruits of any indigenous North American plant.
 They were widely used by Native Americans as edible and nutritious foodstuffs as evidenced by observations of the earliest western encroachments into the continent’s interior.
 Hernando De Soto, the noted peripatetic Spanish conquistador who traversed a large swath of North America before succumbing to tropical fevers on the banks of the Mississippi River in 1541, reported the widespread cultivation of the trees by the native inhabitants.
 A narrative published in Portuguese in 1557 by a member of the De Soto party says of the Pawpaw that “It is a fruit … having a very good smell and an excellent taste.
 It is planted by the natives through all the country.”
 Several centuries later, the Lewis and Clark expedition found similar practices.
 As recorded by Captain William Clark on September 15, 1806: “Passed the entrance of the Kansas River which was very low …..
 We landed one time only to let the men gather Papawa (sic) or the Custard apple of which this Country abounds, and the men are very fond of.”
 Further interactions with Native Americans revealed that the fruits were gathered and made into dried cakes by the Algonquian, Siouan, Osage and Iroquois tribal groups and that the Cherokee used the bark to make rope for stringing the fish they had caught – a practice retained by the latter-day inhabitants of the Ohio River Valley.
 The Pawpaw became a staple of the Appalachian Mountain people, as evident in the children’s Pawpaw Patch Song: